Retirees Lose Half of Every Dollar Earned Above $24,480 Tipping Point

 © 24/7 Wall St.

 Many retirees find Social Security covers essentials but not much more.
-Rising costs create steady pressure, and inflation measured by the Consumer Price Index has increased the cost of living while healthcare expenses have climbed significantly.
-This financial squeeze explains why people who claimed benefits early often continue working to supplement income, even though doing so triggers withholding rules they did not anticipate.
+Rising costs create steady pressure, and while benefits received a 2.8% cost-of-living adjustment for 2026, healthcare expenses have climbed well ahead of the general price level for years.
+That financial squeeze explains why people who claimed benefits early often continue working to supplement income, even though doing so triggers withholding rules they never anticipated.

 Social Security does not prohibit working while collecting benefits.
 It temporarily reduces what recipients receive if earnings exceed certain thresholds before full retirement age.
-The withheld money does not disappear, but understanding how this works matters because the penalty can be steep.
+The withheld money does not disappear, but understanding how the mechanics work matters, because the penalty arrives fast and hits hard.

 How the Earnings Limit Works

 The Social Security Administration sets an annual earnings cap for those collecting benefits before full retirement age.
 For 2026, that threshold is $24,480 for anyone who remains under full retirement age the entire year, up from $23,400 in 2025.
-The cap sits surprisingly low, roughly equivalent to part-time retail work at about $12 per hour.
-The withholding mechanism is immediate: Social Security deducts $1 for every $2 earned above that cap.
-For retirees who thought part-time work would supplement their benefits without consequence, this creates an unexpected financial squeeze at a time when fixed incomes struggle to keep pace with rising costs.
+The cap sits surprisingly low, roughly equivalent to part-time work at about $12 an hour over a standard schedule.
+Above that level, Social Security deducts $1 for every $2 earned.
+For retirees who assumed part-time work would supplement their benefits without consequence, the result is an unexpected financial squeeze at a time when fixed incomes are already struggling to keep pace with rising costs.

 An infographic titled 'THE CORE ISSUE: Social Security Earnings Limits'.
 The top section shows a hand holding a stack of money, stating that working retirees before Full Retirement Age face benefit withholding if earnings exceed thresholds, with an example of earning $20,000 above the threshold resulting in $10,000 withheld annually.
 The middle section, 'WHY IT'S A FINANCIAL SQUEEZE', includes three icons: rising arrows with a dollar sign for 'Rising Costs: Healthcare, Housing, Food Prices Increase'; a wallet with a clock for 'Cash Flow Problem: Withheld money not available immediately'; and a construction worker next to a calendar for 'Delayed Payback: Benefits recalculated at Full Retirement Age, without interest'.
 This section notes financial pressure despite strong labor market conditions.
 The bottom section, 'THE SOLUTION: CONSIDER BEFORE CLAIMING EARLY', offers two approaches: a calculator with a gear icon for 'Calculate Expected Earnings: Compare against applicable thresholds to understand potential reductions'; and a clock with a pause button for 'Delay Claims or Reduce Hours: Wait until stopping work or reduce hours to avoid withholding'.
 The infographic concludes that delaying claims often results in better long-term outcomes.
 The '24/7 WALL ST.' logo is in the bottom right corner.